 After devouring Iron Gold, Red Rising fans have been waiting anxiously for the arrival of the follow-up, Dark Age.
 The book is coming in a matter of months, if all goes as planned.
 So let’s break down everything we know (and a few things we don’t) about Dark Age.

 What’s Dark Age’s Release Date?

 Dark Age was originally supposed to arrive September 11, 2018, but then got pushed back to February 12, 2019.
 The release date was delayed again to July 2019.
+First, it was July 9, but as of mid-April, the release date has been pushed to July 30, 2019.
 The up-side to that is that there hasn’t been a rush to get this book onto shelves.
 Pierce Brown added a lot of pieces to the board in Iron Gold.
 Shit has undoubtedly begun to escalate.
 I have no doubt it’ll be worth the wait.

 Mild spoiler warning: Vague references to Iron Gold characters and plot below.
 If you’re caught up through Iron Gold, no major spoilers ahead.
 If you haven’t read Iron Gold yet, do that, then come back.

 Based on the official description for the book, a lot.
 The four Iron Gold narrators will return to their POVs.
 Darrow is busy waging a rogue war on Mercury.
 Lysander is headed for the Core “determined to bring peace back to mankind at the edge of his sword.”
 Lyria’s been accused of treason and may be planning some kind of escape with “unlikely new allies.”
 And Ephraim is seeking redemption as he helps Pax and Electra survive.
 That’s the abridged version, but you can read the full description here.